stashed/docs/docs/guides/latest/monitoring/builtin.md

 prometheus.io/operator_scheme: https
 ```

-Now, we are ready to configure our Prometheus server to scrap those metrics.
+Now, we are ready to configure our Prometheus server to scrape those metrics.

 ## Deploy Prometheus Server

 We have deployed Stash in `kube-system` namespace.
 Stash exports operator metrics via TLS secured `api` endpoint.
-So, Prometheus server need to provide certificate while scrapping metrics from this endpoint.
+So, Prometheus server need to provide certificate while scraping metrics from this endpoint.
 Stash has created a secret named `stash-apiserver-certs` with this certificate in `monitoring` namespace as we have specified that we are going to deploy Prometheus in that namespace through `--prometheus-namespace` flag.
 We have to mount this secret in Prometheus deployment.

 Let's check `stash-apiserver-cert` certificate has been created in `monitoring` namespace.